-Objective #5: Address the needs of residents of rural areas and encourage greater engagement by community-based organizations.
+Objective 2.5: Assess and address the needs of residents of rural areas and farm communities.
 (Policy Objective)

-Objective #6: Review data on the impact of COVID-19 on Champaign County residents with particular attention to underserved populations and promote provider response to mitigate the adverse impact, as resources allow.
+Objective 2.6: Review data on the impact of COVID-19 on Champaign County residents with particular attention to underinvested populations and promote provider response to mitigate the adverse impact, as resources allow.
 (Collaboration/Coordination Objective)